rubenjgarcia/elastic-import/README.md

 Import from a [mongoexport](https://docs.mongodb.org/manual/reference/program/mongoexport) JSON file

-    elastic-import from-mongoexport ~/tmp/tweets.json localhost:9200 index type
+    elastic-import ~/tmp/tweets.json localhost:9200 myindex mytype --mongo

-Import from a mongoexport JSON file ignoring file _ignoreMe_ and all the _ignoreMe_ fields in the field myArray
+Import from a JSON file ignoring file _ignoreMe_ and all the _ignoreMe_ fields in the field myArray

-    elastic-import from-mongoexport ~/tmp/tweets.json localhost:9200 index type -g ignoreMe,myArray[*].ignoreMe
+    elastic-import ~/tmp/tweets.json localhost:9200 myindex mytype -i ignoreMe,myArray[*].ignoreMe --json

-Import from a mongoexport JSON file using the function in the file _transform.js_ to transform the records
+Import from a CSV file using the function in the file _transform.js_ to transform the records

-    elastic-import from-mongoexport ~/tmp/tweets.json localhost:9200 index type -f transform.js
+    elastic-import ~/tmp/tweets.json localhost:9200 myindex mytype -t transform.js --csv -h -p

-## TODO

-- Import from CSV